awsdocs/amazon-workspaces-administration-guide/doc_source/manage_linux_workspace.md

 ## Control PCoIP Agent Behavior on Amazon Linux WorkSpaces<a name="pcoip_agent_linux"></a>

-The behavior of the PCoIP Agent is controlled by configuration settings in the pcoip\-agent\.conf file, which is located in the /etc/pcoip\-agent/ directory\.
+The behavior of the PCoIP Agent is controlled by configuration settings in the `pcoip-agent.conf` file, which is located in the `/etc/pcoip-agent/` directory\.
 To deploy and enforce changes to the policy, use a configuration management solution that supports Amazon Linux\.
 Any changes take effect when the agent starts up\.
 Restarting the agent ends any open connections and restarts the window manager\.
 For a full listing of the available settings, run `man pcoip-agent.conf` from the terminal on any Amazon Linux WorkSpace\.

 ## Enable or Disable Clipboard Redirection for Amazon Linux WorkSpaces<a name="linux_clipboard"></a>

 By default, Amazon WorkSpaces supports clipboard redirection\.
 Use the PCoIP Agent conf to disable this feature, if needed\.

-The Group Policy setting change takes effect after the WorkSpace's next Group Policy settings update and the session is restarted\.

 **To enable or disable clipboard redirection for Amazon Linux WorkSpaces**